Appeal Ref: APP/D0840/W/20/3254432

 Merry Meadows Farm, Road From Junction South Of Bowling Green To Treskilling, Bowling Green, Bugle PL26 8RN

-Following the refusal of planing permission for the agricultural development and residential accommodation on site at a smallholding in Bugle, Cornwall, En-Plan submitted a Planning Appeal to the Planing Inspectorate.
+Following the refusal of planing permission for the agricultural development and residential accommodation on site at a smallholding in Bugle, Cornwall, En-Plan submitted a revised planning application to Cornwall County Council for the retention of a hardstanding area and sheds for agricultural purposes and the siting of a mobile shepherd's hut as a temporary agricultural worker's dwelling.
+Despite our best efforts permission was again refused ad we then formaluated a Planning Appeal ad sumitted this to the Planning Inspectorate.

-Planning policies, proposals and decisions must seek to promote sustainable development and support the well-being of people and communities across Cornwall.
+Adopted Corwall Planning Policy seeks to promote sustainable development and support the well-being of people and communities across Cornwall.

 Agriculture plays a significant role in the vibrancy of local communities across Cornwall performing a social function as well as an economic function.
 The farming community is a key part of community life and cohesion in our rural villages and towns.
 In addition, agriculture provides a key source of employment for local people, particularly in peak seasons such as the harvest.